Tice Creek

 Tice Creek is a minor creek in Contra Costa County, California in the San Francisco Bay Area.
 It is approximately 4.1 mile long.
 It is a tributary of Las Trampas Creek, which itself is a major tributary to Walnut Creek which in turn drains into Suisun Bay.
-The name comes from the surname of a settler family who settled in the Tice valley.
+The name comes from the surname of a settler family who settled in the Tice valley after California's annexation to the United States.
+In the Mexican era, this creek was known as Las Juntas.